• Skip to primary navigation

 I see you turning your nose up at this recipe.
 You think you hate tofu.

-Tofu really has no real flavor on its own, acting like a chameleon and stealing the flavors from the sauce or whatever other ingredients that surround it.
+Tofu has no real flavor on its own, acting like a chameleon and stealing the flavors from the sauce or whatever other ingredients that surround it.
 I think people who don't like tofu either just plain don't like the idea of it or don't like the texture of it.
 But with this preparation, the whole tofu texture goes right out the door.

 Ma Po Tofu is said to be named for the pockmarked (po) wife (ma) who supposedly invented it at her husband's Sechwein restaurant.
 Sechwein food is known to be quite spicy and hot, while my version is spicy, it's not overly hot.
 It is, however, filled with delicious flavor.